siddhant-99/ibm_crackcovid/README.md

-# IBM Crak the Covid-19 Crisis Hackathon : TEAM REGRESSION
+# IBM Crack the Covid-19 Crisis Hackathon : TEAM REGRESSION
  Web application solution aimed to deal with multifaceted problems posed by the Covid-19 Crisis.

 ## Authors